This simple embroidered canvas art is a super easy way to commemorate a special event and personalise a space.

 Embroidered canvas art

-Decide on your image size and placement and then trace over it, placing the carbon copy paper between the canvas and the image.
+- Decide on your image size and its placement on the canvas and then trace over it, placing the carbon copy paper between the canvas and the image.
 Make sure the carbon copy paper is the right way round or it will not work.

 Just a side note